 Superficial circumscribed morphea is a self-limited condition that tends to slowly involute with time; the duration of disease activity of each individual lesion averages 3-5 years; however, patients tend to develop new lesions over their lifetimes.

 Initial presentation with generalized morphea and/or positive baseline ANA is associated with a poorer prognosis and worsening of disease.

 Linear lesions tend to persist for longer than plaque-type lesions, but they often improve over the years.
 However, linear morphea, especially the en coup de sabre subtype, may remit and reactivate, remain unchanged, or become more extensive with time.
+Linear morphea also has a higher rate of relapse compared with other variants.
 In addition, patients with linear lesions may develop limb atrophy and contractures that result in limited movement and permanent disability.
 Neurologic and ocular sequelae represent other potential complications of craniofacial linear morphea.
 Long-term follow-up and serial imaging may be indicated.